flyingmachine/brave-clojure-web/content/100-functional-programming.md

 you can rest easy knowing that changes to external conditions won't cause your code to break.

+Another way to think about this is that reality is largely idempotent.
+This is what lets you form habits.
+If reality weren't idempotent, you wouldn't be able to mindlessly plug your iPod into your bathroom speakers and play "The Final Countdown" by Europe every morning when you take a shower.
+Because each of these actions will have the same result pretty much every time you perform them, which lets you put them on autopilot.

 ### Pure Functions Have No Side Effects

 To perform a side effect is to change the association between a name